-The inspection was carried out on 18 August 2015 by two CQC inspectors (one of whom is also a dental specialist advisor).
+The inspection was carried out on 11 August 2015 by a CQC inspector and a dental specialist advisor.
 We reviewed information received from the provider prior to the inspection.
-On the day of our inspection we looked at the practice's policies and protocols, clinical patient records and other records relating to the management of the service.
-We spoke with three dentists, three dental nurses, two receptionists, the practice co-ordinator, the practice manager and the provider's compliance manager.
-We reviewed 25 Care Quality Commission (CQC) comments cards completed by patients.
+On the day of our inspection we looked at practice policies and protocols, clinical patient records and other records relating to the management of the service.
+We spoke with two dentists, two dental nurses, two receptionists and the administrator.
+We reviewed 42 Care Quality Commission (CQC) comments cards completed by patients.